Daniel-Baugh-Institute/BiophysicalModelingOfIntrinsicCardiacNeurons/README.md

   1. Clone GitHub repository and checkout to tag-v2.0.2 git clone https://github.com/suny-downstate-medical-center/ragp.git
   2. Figure 2: Execute ct_genes.py, which reads data from threshold.py
-  3. Figure 3: Run Tdata_plots.py, which reads the data from tdata_all_15.csv
+  3. Figure 3: Run Tdata_plots.py, which reads the data from tdata_all_15.csv.
+Also run Tdata_plots_thresholds.py for plots showing the alternative Ct thresholds tested.

 B.	Figure 4
   1. Read data file 22aug25b_allData.json
   2. Execute the 'classification' function in scAnalysis.py
   3. Download classification.json and classification_firing_sequence.py
   4. Run classification_firing_sequence.py
+  5. To produce the distribution of firing types at different thresholds, use analysis_ct.py.
+The dataFolder, batchLabel, paramFile, and filename must be updated.
+For example for a Ct threshold of 13, use dataFolder = "24jan24_13", batchLabel = '24jan24_13', paramFile = 'params_13.csv', filename = 'your_working_directory_path//24jan24_13_allData.json'

  Note that a large amount of RAM is required to run this file

 C.	Figure 5